INFORM | IMPACT | INSPIRE

 Target Audience Profile: Profile key audience types using the following general outline.

 - Main Target Audience Characterization:

-Parents, families with or without children whom are looking to expand their household through foster and/or adoption.
-Age range between 30s – 40s.
+Parents, families with or without children who are looking to expand their household through foster and/or adoption.
+Age range between the 30s – 40s.
 Adequate housing and income to be able to provide and care for dependents.

 Children are in need of families, children may be fostered, returned to their biological families, or in case of termination become available for adoption.

 The feeling of becoming a part of something bigger than yourself.
 A sense of community, a sense of a village to raise the children of our state. #FosterWashington. #fostermom #fosterdad #mynewfamily

 - Frustrations and Excitements:

 Difficulty to obtain quality education on child welfare programs, foster, and foster to the adoption process.
 Lack of resources, the overloaded system that creates a vicious circle and foster children end up in the system for too long.